nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ![Cascade mapping - Setting cascade mapping attribute](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/cascade-mapping-saving-category-only.png)

-Again, NHibernate will use the INSERT/UPDATE technique, which means that it won't work if the Product.CategoryId column is not-nullable.
+Again, NHibernate will use the INSERT/UPDATE technique, which means that this approach won't work if the **Product.CategoryId** column is not-nullable.

 ## Setting Inverse to 'true'